 Awarded for original scientific work of intrinsic scientific importance and with significant, beneficial applications in industry.
-The 2014 award will be presented in the field of bio-energy.
 The recipient is awarded a $25,000 prize.
 Established by the IBM Corporation in honor of Ralph E. Gomory.

 For leading the development of multiple antibiotics, vitamin B12, and the avermectins, the latter revolutionizing parasite treatment in livestock and humans.